json-schema-language/spec/draft-json-schema-language-xx.md

 If we the same instance were evaluated, but without strict instance semantics, the final element of the above array of errors would not be present.

-### Values form
+### Values

-The "values" form is meant to describe JSON objects being used as an associative array mapping arbitrary strings to values all of the same type.
-When a schema is of the "properties" form, it validates:
+The elements form is meant to describe instances that are JSON objects being used as an associative array.

-- That the instance is an object, and
-- That the values of the instance all satisfy the same schema.

-If a schema is of the "values" form, then:
+If a schema is of the values form, then let *S* be the value of the schema member with the name `values`.
+The instance is accepted if and only if all of the following are true:

-1. If the instance is not a JSON object, then the instance is rejected.
-The standard error shall have an `instancePath` pointing to the instance, and a `schemaPath` pointing to the `values` member.
+- The instance is an object.
+Otherwise, the standard error for this case shall have an `instancePath` pointing to the instance, and a `schemaPath` pointing to the schema member with the name `values`.

-2. Otherwise, the instance is accepted if the value of each member of the instance is accepted by the value of the `values` member.
-The standard error shall be the concatenation of the standard errors from evaluating the value of each member of the instance against the value of the `values` member.
+- If the instance is an object, then every member value of the instance must be accepted by *S*.
+Otherwise, the standard errors for this case are the union of all the errors arising from evaluating *S* against member values of the instance.

 For example, if we have the schema: